 Sometimes microwave oven itself is defective, you can determine if it’s defective or not, by plugging the unit in any other high amperage breaker.

-If microwaves still cause tripping of breaker, the problem is with the appliance and you need to either repair or replace it.
+If microwaves still cause tripping the circuit breaker, the problem is with the appliance and you need to either repair or replace it.
 Else get a dedicated circuit for your microwave oven.

 Faulty Electrical parts

-Warning: if you are not familiar with electrical parts.
-It’s prohibited to touch internal components of the microwave without prior knowledge.
+Warning: if you are not familiar with too many electrical appliances parts.
+It’s prohibited to touch the internal components of the microwave without prior knowledge.
 Touching or opening the electrical hardware of the machine may cause high voltage current danger.